 - Using a spatula, gently fold your raspberries in until they are distributed evenly.

-- Line muffin tin with 12 parchment muffin cups.
+- Line your muffin tin with 12 parchment muffin cups.
 Distribute the batter evenly amongst them using a small spoon.

 Video